kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 <meta property="al:ios:url" content="http://www.rwdevcon.com/videos/talk-ray-wenderlich-teamwork.html">
 ```

-> **Note**: To learn more about Twitter Cards, head over to their [documentation page (https://dev.twitter.com/cards/mobile)](http://bit.ly/1REZOkC).
-The same goes for [App Links (http://applinks.org)](http://applinks.org).
+> **Note**: To learn more, read through Twitter's [documentation page on Cards (https://dev.twitter.com/cards/mobile)](http://bit.ly/1REZOkC) as well as Facebook's [App Links documentation (http://applinks.org)](http://applinks.org).

-Since you don't have the privileges to deploy code to `rwdevcon.com` (sorry!) you won't be able to see your changes in action.
-However, once again you can try it out using the RWDevCon app from the App Store.
-If you haven't already, go to the App Store on your device and download the latest version of the RWDevCon app.
+Since you don't have the privileges to deploy code to `rwdevcon.com` (sorry, Ray's kind of picky about things like that), you won't be able to see your changes in action.
+However, you can see it in action using the RWDevCon app from the App Store.

-Now, switch to mobile Safari and head to <http://www.rwdevcon.com/videos/talk-ray-wenderlich-teamwork.html>.
-The top of the web page looks like this:
+Use mobile Safari to load <http://www.rwdevcon.com/videos/talk-ray-wenderlich-teamwork.html>.
+The top of the web page should look like this:

 [FPE: I can't verify this at the moment!
 We should double check once the app is live]

 ![bordered height=30%](/images/10-app-banner-2.png)

 If you don't see the Smart App Banner, swipe down on the page until it comes into view.
-Do you notice anything different from the Smart App Banner you saw earlier?
+Notice anything different from the Smart App Banner you saw earlier?
 This one is thinner, and has changed to say **Open in the RWDevCon app**.
-This special banner only shows up for URLs that match at least one of the paths specified in the **apple-app-site-association** file you saw earlier.
+This special banner only shows up for URLs that match at least one of the paths specified in **apple-app-site-association**.

-You can verify this behavior by going to the homepage at <http://www.rwdevcon.com>.
-You'll see the regular-sized banner is still there, not the thin banner you saw on the video page.
-Even though the homepage also has the appropriate meta tag, the URL in its `app-argument` parameter doesn't match the **/videos/** path you specified in the **apple-app-site-association** file.
+You can verify this behavior by navigating to the site root <http://www.rwdevcon.com>.
+You'll see the regular-sized banner, not the thin banner you saw on the video page.
+Even though the homepage _also_ has the appropriate meta tag, the URL in its `app-argument` parameter doesn't match the **/videos/** path you specified in **apple-app-site-association**.

-> **Note:** Smart App Banners don't work on the iOS simulator so you always have to use a device if you want to see and interact with them.
+> **Note:** Smart App Banners don't work on the iOS simulator, so you must use a device to view and interact with the banners.

-If you tap on the thin banner, Safari will open the RWDevCon app and play the correct video.
-This is because you implemented `application(_:continueUserActivity:restorationHandler:)` in the previous section.
-Good job!
+Tap the thin banner; Safari opens the RWDevCon app and plays the correct video via your implementation of `application(_:continueUserActivity:restorationHandler:)` in the previous section.

 ### Semantic markup using Open Graph

-So far you've learned how to add Smart App Banners to a web page to make it easier for Applebot to index universal links.
-However, just because Applebot can find and crawl a website, it doesn't mean that its content will show up in Spotlight!
+You've learned how to add Smart App Banners to a web page to make it easier for Applebot to index universal links.
+However, just because Applebot can find and crawl a website doesn't mean its content will show up in Spotlight!
 The content also has to be relevant and engaging if it has any chance of competing with other search results.

-Apple doesn't reveal much about the relevance algorithm that determines the ranking for Spotlight search results, but it has said that *engagement* with content will be taken into consideration.
-If users tap on (or otherwise engage with) your search results, relative to all other search results your website will rank higher.
+Apple doesn't reveal much about the relevance algorithm that determines the ranking for Spotlight search results, but it has said that _engagement_ with content will be taken into consideration.
+If users tap or otherwise significantly engage with your search results, your site result will rank relatively higher than other site.

-To this end, Apple recommends adding markup for structured data, to allow Spotlight to provide richer search results.
-Let's see this in action.
+To this end, Apple recommends adding markup for structured data to allow Spotlight to provide richer search results.

-In your text editor of choice, go back to **/videos/talk-ray-wenderlich-teamwork.html** and add the following  below the `meta` tag you added earlier:
+Open **/videos/talk-ray-wenderlich-teamwork.html** and add the following code below the `meta` tag you added earlier:

 ```html
 <meta property="og:image" content="http://www.rwdevcon.com/assets/images/videos/talk-ray-wenderlich-teamwork.jpg" />